SyedUzai/Guardian-Garage-Opener/README.md

 # Guardian-Garage-Opener
-Garage opener which opens automatically once a toxic level of carbon monoxide is in the garage.
+Garage opening device which opens automatically opens a garage once a toxic level of carbon monoxide is detected.
-The Project utilizes an arduino uno, a relay, battery, MQ7 sensor, garage opener circuit board, a switch and a bunch of wires.
+The Project utilizes an arduino uno, a relay, battery, MQ7 sensor, garage opener circuit board, led, resistors, a switch and a bunch of wires.

 The use of this device is to prevent people from possible death due to carbon monoxide poisoning from an idle car in a garage.
 The device constantly monitors Co levels and once a concerning level is present, the device will automatically open the garage to reduce the amount of co.
+After that, the device will wait for 2 and a half minutes and check if the co level is still deadly.
+If it is, the garage will continue to stay open until the co level is safe in which the garage will automatically close.
+In addition, the device also has a usable switch which can be used as a normal garage opener.

-Next steps for this project is to add an rfid reader, contain it in a box and possibly create a pcb for a demo product.
+The next steps for this project is to add an rfid reader, contain it in a box and possibly create a pcb for a demo product.

-The goal of the project is to create this product and make it a standard in todays garage machines.
+The Final goal is to create a product and make it a standard in todays garage machines.

 ![IMG_8507](https://github.com/BigboiUzi/Guardian-Garage-Opener/assets/116571414/1a5d8684-6614-43d6-b1c4-3ac03a615f14)